andrewvunguyen/myprofile/README.md

 ## INTEREST IN IT

 ##### What is your interest in IT/ What makes IT interesting for you?
+My interest in IT is derived in its growing presence in the business environment.
+As Information Technology is increasingly prevalent in the workplace, it is natural for me to learn how to best use it.
+This will help me learn how to use IT to streamline business processes, such as the implementation of enterprise systems.

 ##### When did your interest in IT start?
+My interest in IT is relatively newfound.
+Before my current degree, I studied a Bachelor of Chiropractic science.
+Naturally, that degree did not do much with information technology.
+Since changing to a more suitable degree (Business), my interest from IT grew the desire to understand and best use the available technology.

 ##### Was there a particular event or person that sparked your interest?

 ##### Outline your IT experience (if any)
 My experience with Information Technology is limited to the days I spent in high school.
 My interests back then were on the health sciences, so I was more drawn to Chemistry and Biology.
 As my goals have changed, so have my interests.